Tips for Repelling Squirrels

-There's no doubt about it - squirrels can be quite clever and troublesome.
-Sometimes, they feel like a nut...sometimes they don't.
-And when squirrels don't feel like the acorns and twigs found in the wild and start eating your plants, your buds, your flowers - that's when it's time to take action and get rid of squirrels!
+No doubt about it—squirrels can be quite clever but also quite troublesome.
+Sometimes, they feel like a nut.
+Sometimes, they don't.
+And when squirrels don't “feel like” food found in the wild, they may start eating your plants, your buds, your flowers.
+That's when it's time to take action!

 How to Protect your Plants from Squirrel Damage

 I Must Garden RTU Spray Squirrel Repellent Ready-to-Use Spray repels squirrels from destructively chewing on flowers, buds, and plants.
 Use freely on your rose, rhododendron, and camellia buds.
 Keep squirrels from eating the leaves of your plants by spraying them with I Must Garden Squirrel Repellent.
 Finally, you can see your plants bloom in all their glory.

 Tree twigs and bark are also two of squirrels’ favorite foods.
 It's one thing when squirrels eat from a 60-foot-tall oak, but another story entirely when they eat your Japanese maple or Kwansan cherry.
 I Must Garden Squirrel Repellent is safe to spray on your most prized trees to prevent squirrels from chewing and gnawing.

 How to Protect your Property from Squirrel Damage